 Together the islands of Reunion, Mauritius and Rodrigues form the Mascarene archipelago, which lies 700kms to the east of Madagascar.
+Administratively, Réunion is one of the overseas departments of France.
+Like the other four overseas departments, it is also one of the 18 regions of France.
 Situated between the equator and the Tropic of Capricorn, the islands' volcanic origins date back some 13 million years.
 Today, only Reunion retains an active volcano, the formidable Piton de-la-Fournaise.
 It also claims the highest peak in the Indian Ocean, the 3069m Piton des Neiges.

 Man arrived settled on these sublime tropical islands only about 400 years ago.
 But almost nowhere else on Earth, have Human activities had such a devastating effect on indigenous flora and fauna as has been the case on the Mascarenes.
 The wave of avian extinctions, which consequently occurred on these islands, is perhaps paralleled only by that which has took place on the Hawaiian archipelago.